Karelsulcia muelleri

-"Candidatus Karelsulcia muelleri" is an aerobic, gram-negative, bacillus bacterium that is a part of the phylum Bacteroidota.
-"Ca. K. muelleri" is an obligate and mutualistic symbiotic microbe commonly found occupying specialized cell compartments of sap-feeding insects called bacteriocytes.
-A majority of the research done on "Ca. K. muelleri" has detailed its relationship with the host Homalodisca vitripennis.
+Candidatus Karelsulcia muelleri is an aerobic, gram-negative, bacillus bacterium that is a part of the phylum Bacteroidota.
+Ca. K. muelleri is an obligate and mutualistic symbiotic microbe commonly found occupying specialized cell compartments of sap-feeding insects called bacteriocytes.
+A majority of the research done on Ca. K. muelleri has detailed its relationship with the host Homalodisca vitripennis.
 Other studies have documented the nature of its residency in other insects like the maize leafhopper (Cicadulina) or the spittlebug (Cercopoidea).
-"Ca. K. muelleri" is noted for its exceptionally minimal genome and it is currently identified as having the smallest known sequenced Bacteroidota genome at only 245 kilobases.
+Ca. K. muelleri is noted for its exceptionally minimal genome and it is currently identified as having the smallest known sequenced Bacteroidota genome at only 245 kilobases.

-Discovery
+Various "Ca. Karesulcia" strains have an intimate relationship with plant sap-feeding auchenorrhynchan insects of the order Hemiptera, with the initial symbiotic event dating back to 340 million years ago, providing 8 essential amino acids to the host.
+The "Ca. Karesulcia" symbioant genome is highly conserved among insects and has co-evolved with the host ever since the initial event.

+History and Etymology

-"Ca. K. muelleri" was classified under microscope in 2005 by the evolutionary biologist Nancy A. Moran.
+Ca. K. muelleri was classified under microscope in 2005 by the evolutionary biologist Nancy A. Moran.
 The endosymbiont was found in the dissected bacteriocyte of the spittlebug (Calstopter arizonana).

 The genus "Candidatus Sulcia" is named after Karel Šulc, a Moravian embryologist who was one of the first scientists to recognize that the insect bacteriome is an organ where bacteria reside.
 The name was amended to "Ca. Karelsulcia" in 2017 to avoid breach of the nomenclatural code, as Sulcia is already a genus of spiders.

 The species, muelleri, has been named in the honor of H. J. Müller, (not to be confused with Hermann Joseph Muller) who speculated in 1960 that there was a parallel evolutionary history between endosymbionts and a select clade of insect hosts known as Auchenorrhyncha.
-"Ca. K. muelleri" is a member of the order Flavobacteriales.
-It is currently not classified as a member of any taxonomic family.

 Morphology

-Little has been documented about the morphology of "Ca. K. muelleri".
+Little has been documented about the morphology of Ca. K. muelleri.

-"Ca. K. muelleri" is a rod-shaped bacterium measuring 5–7 μm in length, .7 μm in diameter and 2–5 μm in width.
-Because "Ca. K. muelleri" lacks most of the genes responsible for cell division and membrane synthesis, it is sometimes observed to extend to unusual lengths of up to 100 μm during part of its life cycle.
+Ca. K. muelleri is a rod-shaped bacterium measuring 5–7 μm in length, 0.7 μm in diameter and 2–5 μm in width.
+Because Ca. K. muelleri lacks most of the genes responsible for cell division and membrane synthesis, it is sometimes observed to extend to unusual lengths of up to 100 μm during part of its life cycle.

-Like all other Flavobacteriales, "Ca. K. muelleri" is gram-negative.
+Like all other Flavobacteriales, Ca. K. muelleri is gram-negative.

 Phylogeny

-The phylogeny of "Ca. K. muelleri" has been discovered to follow the phylogeny of the Hemiptera clade, Auchenorrhyncha.
-The first association between "Ca. K. muelleri" and Auchenorrhyncha is estimated to have occurred sometime between 260 and 280 million years ago.
-Further evidence supports the idea that "Ca. K. muelleri" has coevolved with another symbiotic lineage from the taxonomic class Betaproteobacteria.
-The result of this coevolution can be noticed through the fact that both "Ca. K. muelleri" and its host leave cofactor and vitamin production to another member of the symbiotic relationship.
-Although the co-residents of "Ca. K. muelleri" are not always of the class Betaproteobacteria, contemporary analyses have shown that they often are.
-The Betaproteobacteria ancestor is suggested to have diversified into the genera Zinderia, Nasuia and Vidania.

-There are currently 9 unique strains of "Ca. K. muelleri" that have been identified through a complete genome sequence.
-They can all be found here.
+The phylogeny of Ca. K. muelleri has been discovered to follow the phylogeny of the Hemiptera clade, Auchenorrhyncha.

+As of February 2026, the NCBI Genome page lists 195 genomes of "Ca. Karelsulcia".